 - The UOB Preferred Platinum Visa earns 4 mpd on mobile contactless payments, and online shopping & entertainment

-- The UOB Preferred Platinum Mastercard is useful for removing spinach and other debris from between teeth after you’ve used your UOB Preferred Platinum Visa/AMEX to settle the bill
+- The UOB Preferred Platinum Mastercard is best used for removing spinach and other debris from between teeth after you’ve used your UOB Preferred Platinum Visa to settle the bill

 How much must I earn to qualify for a UOB Preferred Platinum Visa?